Who should use a chronological resume format?

 The same goes for the cover letter, another document you should continually customize to show different employers how you can fulfill the role’s specific demands.

-Do you need a quick cover letter for your next job application?
-Our Cover Letter Builder writes full-page letters according to your desired job, matches your working style, and accounts for any gaps in your work history in mere minutes
+Don’t know how to make a cover letter for a resume?
+Our Cover Letter Builder writes full-page letters according to your desired job, matches your working style, and accounts for any gaps in your work history in mere minutes.